Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

 Macro examples

-In addition to the Macro example: Creating and using a macro walkthrough in this guide, you can find example macros, including source code and templates, in the Macros examples section of the Amazon Web Services - Labs repo on GitHub.
+In addition to the Macro example: Creating and using a macro walkthrough in this guide, you can find example macros, including source code and templates, in our GitHub repository.
 These examples are provided 'as-is' for instructional purposes.

 See also